 “I never in my life would’ve thought you could be so small about anything,” said Celina, who was just angry enough to use the word “small” but not quite brave enough to emphasize it.

-Salinger’s dry, observational surface humor keep the reader interested enough to give deeper emotions and ideas time to emerge.
+Salinger’s dry, observational surface humor keeps the reader interested enough to give deeper emotions and ideas time to emerge.

 My longtime favorite in this collection, “The Laughing Man,” is a classic example of this very thing.
 On the surface, this is a charming, nostalgic reverie of a man who ran a daycare operation out of an old van in 1928, and kept his boy charges entertained and inspired with a running series of adventure stories featuring the title character: